zacharwood/KoalaCareAgent/README.md

 New patient onboarding with automatic account creation

-Integration with Salesforce Service Territories, Work Types, and Service Appointments
+Integration with Salesforce Intelligent Appointment Management and Scheduler

 Multi-turn conversation design with fallback handling